nopara73/Hosszueletesites/PodcastWorkflow.md

 0. If short is <1m, publish to YT, TT, X. If short is >1m, only publish to TT and X, because YT won't recognize it as a short.
 0. Aspect ratios for YT and TT is 9:16, for X is 1:1
-0. Upload
+0. Upload (On X change quality to 1080p)
 0. Figure out a title
    - On TT and X use #longevity
    - On TT and X reference the guest's accounts
-0. On X
-   - Change quality to 1080p
 0. On TT
    - Choose the most expressive cover
    - Adjust cover to speaker's full face